 Table 1 shows heading characteristics by quartile for both the 12 month and 2 week heading assessments.
 At the outset, we did not necessarily expect consistency of heading quartile assignment defined by HeadCount-2w and HeadCount-12m, as the two heading estimates address two different timeframes.
 For example, a player with high heading activity over the prior year might be assessed at a time when they happened to not have played much during the prior two weeks.
 Notwithstanding these expectations, we in fact found a high degree of consistency for quartile assignment by HeadCount-2w and HeadCount-12m.
 In 44% of cases, quartile assignment was exactly matched.
-In 40%, quartile assignment differed by
+In 40%, quartile assignment differed by only one rank, which is likely to occur due to slight variation of exposure that just crosses the quartile cutoff.
+12% of cases showed higher quartile assignment of more than 1 rank for the 12 month measure compared to the 2 week measure.
+This is consistent with the scenario described above.
+Notably, only 4% of reports yielded a lower quartile assignment of more than 1 rank for the 12 month measure compared to the 2 week measure.

 Fig. 1 DTI Parameters and Heading.
-Box and whisker plots show median and interquartile ranges for: a Low RD and long-term (12-month) heading quartiles. b Low RD and short-term (2-week) heading quartiles. c High FA and long-term (12-month) heading quartile.
+Box and whisker plots show median and interquartile ranges for: a Low RD and longterm (12-month) heading quartiles. b Low RD and short-term (2-week) heading quartiles. c High FA and long-term (12month) heading quartile.
 Red indicates reference group.
 Indicates significant difference between the athlete quartile and the reference group